Robot restaurant Tokyo – The crazy must-see show

 Robot restaurant discounts

 Think 70 dollars for a show is too expensive?
 I hear you, I believe it’s also a reason to search for discounts.
-These are discounts I found that are still used at the moment of writing (August 2016).
-Like the discount in the free Metropolis magazine, where you can get about 1000 yen discount (around 10 dollars).
+These are discounts I found that are still used at the moment of writing (August 2020).
+Like the discount on Voyagin, where you can get about 38% off (view the discount here).
 Worth looking for right?
-See where you can find the Metropolis magazine.
+Or compare prices with international websites on Foodtoursjapan, where they have the latest ticket prices of all well-known discount sites.
 You can call the robot restaurant for reservations and show them the coupon when entering.
-Other websites where you can get discounts are beauty of japan, japanican and voyagin.
+Other websites where you can get discounts are beauty of japan and japanican.

 Credits: Julien Solimita